Pylons/pyramid/docs/narr/events.rst

          handler=".subscribers.mysubscriber"
        />

+   See also :ref:`subscriber_directive`.

-Each of the above examples implies that every time the :mod:`repoze.bfg` framework emits an event object that supplies an :class:`repoze.bfg.interfaces.INewRequest` interface, the ``mysubscriber`` function will be called with an *event* object.
+Either of the above registration examples implies that every time the :mod:`repoze.bfg` framework emits an event object that supplies an :class:`repoze.bfg.interfaces.INewRequest` interface, the ``mysubscriber`` function will be called with an *event* object.